thoughtworks/talisman/README.md

 scopeconfig:
   - scope: go
   - scope: node
+  - scope: idea
 ```

 Talisman is configured to ignore certain files based on the specified scope.
 For example, mentioning the node scope in the scopeconfig will prevent talisman from scanning files such as the yarn.lock or package-lock.json.

 You can specify multiple scopes.

-Currently .talismanrc only supports scopeconfig support for go and node.
+Currently .talismanrc has scopeconfig support for go, node and IntelliJ Idea.
 Other scopes will be added shortly.

 <br/><i>
 **Note**: The use of .talismanignore has been deprecated.
 File .talismanrc replaces it because: